Pumpkin Patch and Spooky Trail

 23. How much is the barrel train?

 The barrel train is not included in your ticket price.
 It’s £3 per person.
 Anyone over the age of three can ride (including adults).
-Pay the driver on the day.
+Pay the driver by cash or card on the day.